 Research

-The research done in the Adult Reconstruction Division includes finding novel diagnostic and treatment modalities in biofilm-related periprosthetic joint infections and clinical research focused on improving the outcomes and care of joint replacement patients.
-This allows our team to be on the cutting edge of hip and knee replacement and to evaluate the care they deliver as they strive for even better results for patients.
+The Adult Reconstruction Division is at the forefront of research, focusing on innovative diagnostic and treatment strategies for biofilm-related periprosthetic joint infections and clinical studies aimed at enhancing patient outcomes and care in joint replacements.
+This commitment keeps our team on the cutting edge of hip and knee replacement advancements, while continuously assessing and improving the care delivered to achieve even better patient results.